TravorLZH/travorlzh.github.io/index.md

 ## About Me

 I am a first year PhD student in the Department of Mathematics at Stanford University.
-My [research interest](/research/) lies in multiplicative number theory and sieve theory.
+My [research interest](/research/) lies in random matrix theory, $L$-functions, and distribution of primes.
 I am frequently [blogging](/blogs/) about my findings.

 ## Contact